 - Dissolve the House of People.

-- President’s assent is needed for any bill to get the law’s sanction.
+- The President’s assent is needed for any Bill to get the law’s sanction.

-- President’s recommendation is needed for imposing restrictions on freedom of trade and commerce in state.
+- The President’s recommendation is needed for imposing restrictions on freedom of trade and commerce in the state.

 Diplomatic Powers of the President of India